Civil War Lantern Clock c1644

 Below.
 Showing a close up of the copper dial centre.
 Private collection, Photographed by Lee Borrett.

 Showing a comparison of the signed Thomas Browne copper dial clock c1650 and his earlier brass dial example of c1644.
 Almost identical engraved dial style, chapter ring and alarm disc.
-Photographed by Lee Borrett.
+Private collection, Photographed by Lee Borrett.

 Below.
 Showing the fret of the copper dialed clock c1650, signed Thomas Browne, Bristol.
 This is the only known surviving